-- Cut-out of the difference image centered on the DIASource (10 bytes/pixel, FITS MEF) - Cut-out of the template image centered on the DIASource (10 bytes/pixel, FITS MEF)
+- Any DIASource and DIAForcedSource records that exist, and difference image noise estimates where they do not, taken from the previous 12 months. - Cut-out of the difference image centered on the DIASource (10 bytes/pixel, FITS MEF) - Cut-out of the template image centered on the DIASource (10 bytes/pixel, FITS MEF)

-The variable-size cutouts will be sized so as to encompass the entire footprint of the detected source, but be no smaller than $30 \times 30$ pixels.
-The provided images will comprise of a flux (32) bit float), variance (32 bit float), and mask (at least 16 bit flags) planes, and include metadata necessary for further processing (e.g., WCS, zero-point, PSF, etc.).
+The variable-size cutouts will be sized so as to encompass the entire footprint of the detected source, but be no smaller than 30×30 pixels.
+The provided images will comprise of a flux (32 bit float), variance (32 bit float), and mask (at least 16 bit flags) planes, and include metadata necessary for further processing (e.g., WCS, zero-point, PSF, etc.).

-The items above are meant to represent the information transmitted with each alert; the content of the alert packet itself will be formatted to confirm to V0Event (or other relevant) standard.
+The items above are meant to represent the information transmitted with each alert; the content of the alert packet itself will be formatted to confirm to VOEvent (or other relevant) standard.
 Where the existing standard is inadequate for LSST needs, LSST will propose extensions and work with the community to reach a common solution.